 Flamingos – Kenya and Bolivia are two of the most famous places in the world for seeing flocks of flamingos.
 The regions’ landscapes feature shallow waters and an abundant algae population that provide them with the perfect feeding environment.
 Unknown to many – flamingos actually owe their colour to the carotenoid pigments in their food.

 Sharing over 98% of their DNA with humans, mountain gorillas are native to Eastern Africa (more specifically, Bwindi Impenetrable Forest and the Virunga Mountain region).
 Taking a trip to Volcanoes National Park in Rwanda is well worth it to spend some time with these primates.
 Much like our identifying fingerprints, each gorilla has a unique ‘nose print’.

 H - Horses

 Iguanas – The marine iguana is a type of iguana only found on the Galapagos Islands.
 They can be found on the black lava all around the islands, but the closer you are to the sea, the better your chances of finding them are.
 What makes it so unique compared to other lizards is that it’s the only species that still forages in the water.
-Fun fact: marine iguanas can dive up to 9m into the water to find food and can hold their breath for up to 30 minutes.
+Marine iguanas can also dive to depths of up to 9m to find food and can hold their breath for 30 minutes.